kanisterio/kanister/CODE_REVIEW.md

 If PR is approved, all checks are passing and it has the `kueue` label, it will be automatically suqashed and merged.

-For PRs from kanister developers, the committer should add the `kueue` label after PR was approved.
+For PRs from Kanister developers, the committer should add the `kueue` label after PR was approved.

 For PRs from community, the reviewer should add the `kueue` label.